YidaiZhang/TensorNetworkAD2.jl/README.md

 ## Corner transfer matrix renormalization group (CTMRG)
 Gradient based optimization methods are the established state-of-the-art paradigm to study strongly entangled quantum systems in two dimensions with Projected Entangled Pair States.
-However, the key ingredient, the gradient itself, has proven challenging to calculate accurately and reliably in the case of a corner transfer matrix (CTM)-based approach.
+However, the key ingredient, the gradient itself, has proven challenging to calculate accurately and reliably in the case of a corner transfer matrix based approach.

 Tensor Network methods are designed specifically to deal with many body systems and have already proven very useful in the studies of strongly entangled states.
 One of their early successes was the discovery of the density matrix renormalization group (DMRG) algorithm and an independently developed matrix product state (MPS) ansatz  that proved strikingly effective for studying one dimensional gapped spin systems.
 The two-dimensional extension of these ideas are projected entangled pair states (PEPS).